-The manufacture and use of fiber glass, rock was - SVF) is an important component of the nation insulation products that not only make homes reduce pollution, protect the environment and manufacture, install and use when recommend
+The manufacture and use of fiber glass, rock wool and slag wool (Synthetic Vitreous Fibers - SVF) is an important component of the nation's economy, providing energy-saving insulation products that not only make homes and buildings more comfortable, but also reduce pollution, protect the environment and promote energy efficiency.
+SVF are safe to manufacture, install and use when recommended work practices are followed.